FabOS-AI/fabos-slm/docs/docs/getting-started/installation.md

 ## Start

-Set in the file `compose/.env` the variable `SLM_HOSTNAME` to the hostname of the host where the stack will be started.
+Set in the file `.env` the variable `SLM_HOSTNAME` to the hostname of the host where the stack will be started.
 E.g.:
 ```
 SLM_HOSTNAME=myhost.local
 ```